 Automated GIS Screening Tool for ROW LID Measures: A New Approach to Prioritizing LIDs as Part of Roadway Reconstruction in the City of Ottawa

-• The current screening process is based on local ROW constraints only and does not account for benefits and constraints at a subwatershed or neighbourhood scale (e.g., storm collection system type, etc).
+• The current screening process is based on local ROW constraints only and does not account for benefits and constraints at a subwatershed or neighbourhood scale (such as storm collection system type).

-• The Forecast Capital Construction (FCC) plan for roadway reconstruction includes hundreds of ROWs and is a very dynamic document that is updated every month.
+• The Forecast Capital Construction (FCC) plan for roadway reconstruction includes hundreds of ROWs.
+It is a dynamic document that is updated monthly.
 An efficient means of providing a systematic review of each ROW is required.

 • Sufficient lead time is required from the functional design stage to the beginning of construction.

-• Input is required from other branches through the screening process (e.g., Transportation Services for future traffic calming projects, Complete Street objectives, etc.).
+• Input is required from other branches throughout the screening process (such as Transportation Services for future traffic calming projects, and Complete Street objectives).

-3. Describe how working collaboratively with various City departments, local and provincial agencies and applying existing GIS data with forecasted roadway reconstruction projects can be used to screen, select and prioritize the implementation of LID to prioritize the expenditure of capital dollars while maximizing the net overall benefit on a sewershed basis.
+3. Describe how working collaboratively with various City departments, as well as local and provincial agencies, and applying existing GIS data with forecasted roadway reconstruction projects can be used to screen, select and prioritize the implementation of LID to prioritize the expenditure of capital dollars while maximizing the net overall benefit on a sewershed basis

 ABOUT THE PRESENTERS

-Mr. Denich is responsible for the planning, design and construction of more than 50 LID and GI installations and projects across Canada, including several award winners, and has authored numerous SWM and LID standards and guidance documents.
+In addition, he is responsible for the planning, design and construction of more than 50 LID and GI installations and projects across Canada, including several award winners, and has authored numerous stormwater management (SWM) and LID standards and guidance documents.

-He is considered an expert in LID, GI and Sustainable SWM by numerous municipalities and organization including Toronto Water, Canadian and Mortgage and Housing Corporation (CMHC), Canadian Standards Association (CSA), Toronto and Region Conservation Authority (TRCA), Credit Valley Conservation (CVC), Lake Simcoe Region Conservation Authority (LSRCA), the Alberta Low Impact Development Partnership (ALIDP), Sustainable Building Canada (SBC), American Society of Civil Engineers (ASCE), Interlocking Concrete Paving Institute (ICPI) and others.
+Chris is recognized as an expert in LID, GI and Sustainable SWM by numerous municipalities and organization including Toronto Water, Canadian and Mortgage and Housing Corporation (CMHC), Canadian Standards Association (CSA), Toronto and Region Conservation Authority (TRCA), Credit Valley Conservation (CVC), Lake Simcoe Region Conservation Authority (LSRCA), the Alberta Low Impact Development Partnership (ALIDP), Sustainable Building Canada (SBC), American Society of Civil Engineers (ASCE), Interlocking Concrete Paving Institute (ICPI) and others.

-Laurent Jolliet, M.A.Sc., P.Eng. is a Senior Project Manager in the Planning, Infrastructure and Economic Development Department of the City of Ottawa.
-He is responsible for the management of a wide range of engineering assignments that cover the planning, modeling, environmental assessment and functional design of growth and renewal stormwater infrastructure projects.
+Laurent is responsible for the management of a wide range of engineering assignments that cover the planning, modeling, environmental assessment and functional design of growth and renewal stormwater infrastructure projects.